 - Will pay a little more per month for a Medicare Part D plan with a $0 initial deductible and/or a larger formulary (drug list)and/or a more familiar insurance company name - just in case their health were to change during the plan year or

 - Will not enroll in any plan this year, save the monthly premiums, and plan to pay the late-enrollment penalty if they ever choose to join a Medicare Part D or Medicare Advantage plan in the future.
-(Yes, the monthly premiums can add up and here is a chart showing how your penalty costs can increase over time: 2016 Medicare Part D Late-Enrollment Premium Penalties will increase slightly - maximum penalties can reach up to $695 for the year.)
+(Yes, the monthly premiums can add up and here is a chart showing how your penalty costs can increase over time: 2021 Medicare Part D Late-Enrollment Penalties will increase slightly - maximum penalties can reach up to $695 for the year.)

 But what if taking financial risks is not an option to you?

 People with more complex medication or healthcare needs must spend more time ensuring that their specific needs are covered.
 For example, if you have a particular plan in mind (such as a local Medicare Advantage HMO

 that is provided by the large university or hospital system in your area), then you can review all of the coverage details we have online and then call the plan to learn whether their healthcare providers are included in the Medicare Advantage plan's network.

 To see all the Medicare Advantage plans in your Service Area (ZIP Code or County) with drug coverage (MAPDs) or without drug coverage (MAs) you can start on our homepage (Q1Medicare.com